orthodoc/medtoolkit/_courses/get-your-free-guide-on-less-is-more.md

 <script async id="_ck_130134" src="https://forms.convertkit.com/130134?v=6"></script>

-Seriously, the small steps that you imbibe will save you lots of time --- quality time you can spend to grow your practice and spend with your family.
+Seriously, the small steps that you imbibe will save you lots of time --- quality time you can use to grow your practice and be with your family.

 Hang around!
 There's more for you here.
 But make a start, not today, but now!